 Mitochondria typically maintain several copies of their own circular genome known as mitochondrial DNA (mtDNA; hundred to thousands per cell; Cummins 1998), which is maternally inherited.
-Biparental mitochondrial inheritance is documented in mammals, birds, fish, reptiles and invertebrate groups, and is even the norm in bivalves (Breton et al. 2007; White et al. 2008). mtDNA is compact (16.5 kB in humans) and encodes 13 protein subunits of the transmembrane respiratory Complexes CI, CIII, CIV and F-ATPase, 22 tRNAs, and two RNAs.
+Biparental mitochondrial inheritance is documented in mammals, birds, fish, reptiles and invertebrate groups, and is even the norm in some bivalve taxonomic groups (Breton et al. 2007; White et al. 2008).
+The mitochondrial genome of the angiosperm Amborella contains a record of six mitochondrial genome equivalents aquired by horizontal transfer of entire genomes, two from angiosperms, three from algae and one from mosses (Rice et al. 2016).
+Hovewer, some organisms such as Cryptosporidium species have morphologically and functionally reduced mitochondria without DNA (Liu et al. 2016).
+In vertebrates but not all invertebrates, mtDNA is compact (16.5 kB in humans) and encodes 13 protein subunits of the transmembrane respiratory Complexes CI, CIII, CIV and F-ATPase, 22 tRNAs, and two RNAs.
 Additional gene content has been suggested to include microRNAs, piRNA, smithRNAs, repeat associated RNA, and even additional proteins (Duarte et al. 2014; Lee et al. 2015; Cobb et al. 2016).
 The mitochondrial genome requires nuclear-encoded mitochondrially targeted proteins for its maintenance and expression (Rackham et al. 2012).
+Both genomes encode peptides of the membrane spanning redox pumps (CI, CIII and CIV) and F-ATPase, leading to strong constraints in the coevolution of both genomes (Blier et al. 2001).